-Don’t you find filling plain forms boring?
+Don’t you find filling out plain forms boring?
 I surely do.
-Typeform understands this psyche hence, presents a simple yet powerful solution to this problem for you and your audience.
+Typeform understands this psyche, hence, presents a simple yet powerful solution to this problem for you and your audience.

 Targeted email campaigns and funnels can also help you turn leads into loyal customers.

 People on the journey of habit building and personal growth want motivation as well as relevant information to keep going.
 Remente pulls it off through its email.

 Clothing is a reflection of your personality.
 This email from Dolls Kill, an apparel brand, has the flavor of personality-based psychographic segmentation.